LeggoMahEggo/esson/README.md

 * enclosing a string with single-quotes

 ## JsonValue.java
-This class reprsents the following JSON types:
+This class represents the following JSON types:

 * string (String)
 * number (Long/Double)